JeffersonLab/iguana/doc/setup.md

 The following sections (🔶) list the dependencies and how to obtain them.

 > [!TIP]
-> It's generally better to use your a package manager to install dependencies, _e.g._:
+> It's generally better to use your a package manager to install most dependencies, _e.g._:
 > - macOS Homebrew: `brew install <package>`
 > - Linux (depends on distribution) examples: `apt install <package>`, `dnf install <package>`, `pacman -S <package>`
 > - The name of the package may be different for different package managers; search for and read about the package before installing it